Read time 5 minutes

 - Mobile Ransomware: This type of Ransomware infiltrates mobile devices through drive-by downloads or a malicious fake app, which after installation takes over the user data.

 This fraud primarily preys on organizations, irrespective of their scale.
 However, it specifically targets organizations characterized by smaller security teams, highly sensitive data, and a propensity to respond swiftly with payment.

 A Ransomware attack is not an easy job and is performed after full-fledged planning.
 It comprises many steps:

-Decryption – The last stage is when the user pays for their data, and finally, the hackers decrypt the data and provide them back with the access.
-However, there is no guarantee that the user will ever get back access to their data.
+- Decryption – The final phase involves the user making a payment for their data, after which the hackers proceed to decrypt the data and return access.
+Nevertheless, it’s important to note that there is no assurance that the user will regain access to their data.

 How Can Backup Solutions Help?

-How can Cloud backup help? – Keeping a backup on the Cloud is a good precautionary measure against Ransomware.
-Windows data can be backed up on platforms like SharePoint Online (Office 365).
-And you can easily access your data on the Cloud through Internet.
+- How can Cloud backup help? – Storing a backup in the Cloud is a prudent step to guard against Ransomware attacks.
+Windows data can be securely backed up on services such as SharePoint Online within the Office 365 suite, ensuring easy and convenient access to your data via the Internet.

-And, for a smooth migration of data to the cloud platform, you can use Kernel Migrator for SharePoint, which is an automated SharePoint migration tool.
-This tool can transfer all your valuable data to SharePoint in a few steps with the original format and structure intact.
+To ensure a seamless transition of your data to the cloud platform, consider utilizing Kernel Migrator for SharePoint.
+This automated SharePoint migration tool simplifies the process, effortlessly transferring your valuable data to SharePoint while preserving its original format and structure.